 We welcome you to your own martial arts journey.

 I began my martial arts journey at the age of seven when my mum took me to a class in England to help channel my boisterous nature and to develop self-control and confidence.
-Little did I know that over forty five years later I would be writing my martial arts bio for a website in New Zealand.
+Little did I know that over forty eight years later I would be writing my martial arts bio for a website in New Zealand.

 Some might say I am an expert in both education and martial arts, so what have I learnt?